The Mashrabiya Project

 PROJECT COORDINATOR: AHMED ABDELAZIM

-The Project will comprise a number of programs circulating around the creation of a wood-turned mashrabiya in the Center’s public space.
+The Project will comprise a number of programs circulating around the creation of a wood-turned mashrabiya in the Museum’s public space.
 Regardless of woodturning experience or skill, visitors will be able to participate in the making of a mashrabiya, using regional wood types.

-A multidisciplinary exhibition titled Seeing Through Space will interpret the societal and cultural concepts evoked by the mashrabiya, featuring never-before-seen commissioned works by 6 women-identifying artists from the Muslim world.
-Their works, exhibited in the Center’s main gallery and with our neighboring partner 12 Gates Arts, will speak through the many languages of the mashrabiya, evoking the metaphors and stories found in its elemental forms.
-The Seeing Through Space artists are: Anila Quayyum Agha, Nidaa Badwan, Susan Hefuna, Nadia Kaabi-Linke, Majida Khattari, and Hoda Tawakol.
+A multidisciplinary exhibition titled Seeing through Space will interpret the societal and cultural concepts evoked by the mashrabiya, featuring never-before-seen commissioned works by 6 women-identifying artists from the Muslim world.
+Their works, exhibited in the Museum’s main gallery, will speak through the many languages of the mashrabiya, evoking the metaphors and stories found in its elemental forms.
+The Seeing through Space artists are: Anila Quayyum Agha, Nidaa Badwan, Susan Hefuna, Nadia Kaabi-Linke, Majida Khattari, and Hoda Tawakol.